devourtheworld/drawing-projects-tracker-web/README.md

-# Drawing Projects Tracker Web
+# Projects Tracker

-A web application to track drawing projects with features to add, load, and download project data.
-The application is built using HTML, CSS, and JavaScript, and uses Node.js with Express for serving static files.
+A web application to track projects with features to add, load, and download project data.
+The application is built using HTML, CSS, and JavaScript.

 ## Features